iTwin/itwinjs-core/docs/learning/ECSQLTutorial/Joins.md

 > **Try it yourself**
 >
-> *Goal:* Return the child Elements (id and class id) of the parent Element 123
+> *Goal:* Return the child Elements (id and class id) of the parent Element 0x10000000013
 >
 > *ECSQL*
 > ```sql
->  SELECT TargetECInstanceId ChildId, TargetECClassId ChildClassId FROM bis.ElementOwnsChildElement WHERE SourceECInstanceId=123
+>  SELECT TargetECInstanceId ChildId, TargetECClassId ChildClassId FROM bis.ElementOwnsChildElements WHERE SourceECInstanceId=0x10000000013
 > ```
 > *Result*
 >
 > ChildId | ChildClassId
 > --- | ---
-> lll | 123
+> 0x10000000014 | 0xf4
-> xxx | 123
+> 0x10000000015 | 0xf4

 Like any ECClass, ECRelationshipClasses abstract away how they are actually persisted in the database.
 When working with plain database and SQL you need to know that.
 This usually depends on the cardinality of the relationship.
 For example M:N relationships (also known as *many to many*) require a separate link table which persists the pairs of related instances.
 For 1:N relationhips (also known as *one to many*) though, the id of the related instance is usually persisted as foreign key in the child table directly. **For ECRelationshipClasses you do not need to know that.**